failsafe-lib/failsafe/policies/circuit-breaker.md

   .withDelay(Duration.ofMinutes(1));
 ```

+## How it Works

-When the number of execution failures exceed a configured threshold, the circuit is *opened* and further execution requests fail with `CircuitBreakerOpenException`.
-After a delay, the circuit is *half-opened* and trial executions are allowed which determine whether the circuit should be *closed* or *opened* again.
+When the number of execution failures exceed a configured threshold, the breaker is *opened* and further execution requests fail with `CircuitBreakerOpenException`.
+After a delay, the breaker is *half-opened* and trial executions are allowed which determine whether the breaker should be *closed* or *opened* again.
 If the trial executions meet a success threshold, the breaker is *closed* again and executions will proceed as normal.

-#### Circuit Breaker Configuration
+## Circuit Breaker Configuration

 Circuit breakers can be flexibly configured to express when the circuit should be opened or closed.